 What God has to say is more important than what we have to say.
 God holds the unique position of defining reality, so we affirm that God’s Word has the final say.

-Jesus came to free the captives, to heal the sick, to offer us peace with God.
+Jesus came to free the captives, to heal the sick, and to offer us peace with God.
 Therefore, in every program we have, we recognize it is simply a platform for inviting people to experience abundant life more fully.

 Finally, we recognize that — despite what society might tell us — our personal comfort is not our highest good.
 Because Jesus valued the divine mission over his own personal comfort, He opened the way to salvation for any who would believe.